Building Materials Lagos Nigeria - Free Construction Materials Tips

 I personally prefer purchasing from a block industry.
 However, you have to first do proper research to investigate the quality of work of a particular

-block industry before purchasing from them.
-Get you mason or engineer to examine the blocks for quality of manufacture before purchasing.
+Get your mason or engineer to examine the blocks for quality of manufacture before purchasing.

 Another construction material that is often overlooked is water.